Pelleplutt/unifi-exporter/README.md

 # ==============
 Unifi Controller Metrics Exporter for Prometheus

++ Shoutout to @c0psrul3 for adding support for multiple device and extensions

 + UniFi-Exporter was tested with Ubiquiti's **UniFi Controller** collecting metrics for 8 devices in total:
   - 1 _CloudKey Gen2+_